courtneyfay/project-4-mario-kart/readme.md

 -----------------------------
 ## Link to your user stories – who are your users, what do they want, and why?
 ```
-* get list from trello
-* talk to alex creighton and Mark Klein from previous WDI cohorts
-* figure out how to architect the three.js app
-do some demos and fork and clone some existing repos to practice (three.js and physijs)
 * A user will see a racecube on a racetrack behind a starting line
 * A user will user the arrow keys (up, left, right) to move the racecube forward along the track
 * A user will see the shape of the racetrack in the bottom left corner during the entirety of the race